kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 3. Since arrow functions do not bind `this`, the methods `call()` or `apply()` can only pass in parameters. `thisArg` is ignored.
 4. Arrow functions don't have `arguments`.
 This array-like object was a workaround to begin with, which now has solved with a rest parameter.
 5. Arrow functions cannot be used as constructors and will throw an error when used with keyword `new`.
+6. Arrow functions cannot use `yield` within their body and cannot be created as generator functions.

 ```js
 const shape = {